Constraints of dynamical dark energy models from different observational datasets: Introduction

 \section{Introduction}

 In 1998, observations of distant Type Ia supernovae (SNIa) first suggested that our universe is undergoing accelerated expansion, which is one of the most important cosmological discoveries in the past three decades\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
 The most successful theory to explain this phenomenon is dark energy.
 In the standard model of cosmology, the $\Lambda$-Cold Dark Matter ($\Lambda$CDM) model \cite{Bamba:2012cp}, the universe is composed of cold dark matter, baryons, negligible radiation and dark energy, where dark energy is considered to be the cosmological constant $\Lambda$, accounting for about 70\% of the energy in the universe.
 Although the $\Lambda$CDM model has been in excellent agreement with a variety of observations for a long time, it also faces challenges from some well-known theoretical problems, such as Hubble tension, $\sigma_8$ tension et. al. \cite{Verde:2019ivm, DiValentino:2021izs, Riess:2021jrx, Wu:2024faw, RoyChoudhury:2024wri, RoyChoudhury:2025dhe, RoyChoudhury:2025iis, Chaudhary:2025pcc, Chaudhary:2025uzr, Chaudhary:2025bfs, Nagpal:2025omq, Silva:2025twg, Das:2023rvg, Das:2013sca}.

-Hubble tension refers to the significant difference between the value of Hubble constant ${H}_{0}$, inferred from the Cosmic Microwave Background (CMB) and the value obtained through local distance ladder observations.
-In the $\Lambda$CDM framework, the value obtained using the Planck CMB+lensing is: $67.36 \pm 0.54$ $\mathrm{km/s/Mpc}$ \cite{Planck:2018vyg}.
-However, local measurements conducted by the SH0ES team using the Cepheid variable calibrators show ${H}_{0}$ = $73.04 \pm 1.04$ $\mathrm{km/s/Mpc}$ \cite{Riess:2021jrx}, a difference of 4.85$\sigma$.
+Hubble tension refers to the significant difference between the value of the Hubble constant ${H}_{0}$ inferred from the Cosmic Microwave Background (CMB) and the value obtained through observations of the local distance ladder.
+In the $\Lambda$CDM framework, the value obtained from the Planck CMB+lensing is: $67.36 \pm 0.54$ $\mathrm{km/s/Mpc}$ \cite{Planck:2018vyg}.
+However, local measurements conducted by the SH0ES team using Cepheid variable calibrators show ${H}_{0}$ = $73.04 \pm 1.04$ $\mathrm{km/s/Mpc}$ \cite{Riess:2021jrx}, a difference of 4.85$\sigma$.
 In comparison, the ${\sigma }_{8}$ tension is relatively low.
-The values of ${\sigma }_{8}$ obtained from Weak Lensing (WL), Cluster Counts (CC), or Redshift Space Distortion (RSD) are all significantly lower than the value of $0.811 \pm 0.006$ given by the Planck CMB TTTEEE+lowE+lensing \cite{Planck:2018vyg}, with a difference of 2-3$\sigma$.
+The values of ${\sigma }_{8}$ obtained from Weak Lensing (WL), Cluster Counts (CC), or Redshift Space Distortion (RSD) are all significantly lower than the value of $0.811 \pm 0.006$ given by Planck CMB TTTEEE+lowE+lensing \cite{Planck:2018vyg}, with a difference of 2-3$\sigma$.
 These tensions pose increasing challenges to the standard cosmological model and may suggest the emergence of new physics beyond the $\Lambda$CDM model.